chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 }
 ```

-The _lexeme_ of the token is the string representation of the token as it appears in the source, for example `"if"`, `"3"`, `"a-string"`, etc; while the _literal_ is the literal value of the token, for example `true` and `false` for booleans, `3` for the number 3.[^djs]
+The _lexeme_ of a token is its string representation as it appears in the source program, e.g. `"if"`, `"string-append"`, `"sum"`.
+The _literal_ is the, er, literal value of the token, e.g. `true` and `false` for booleans, `3` for the number 3.[^dls]

-[^djs]: Tokens may also contain metadata like the line and column numbers in which they appear.
-These metadata are useful when debugging or printing syntax errors to the user, but I've left them out for clarity.
+[^dls]: Tokens typically also store metadata like the line and column numbers on which they appear in the source which is useful for error reporting and debugging.
+But I've left them out of this implementation for clarity.

-## Scanner

-We'll setup the `Scanner` class with the source of the program as a string.
+In the `Scanner` class, we'll define a `scan` method that returns a list of tokens from a program source.

 <!-- prettier-ignore -->
 ```js